vaibhavbafna5/bollinger_bands/README.md

 <b>`simulate_portfolio_on_strategy`</b>

-Using the buy/sell points from the previous function, this calculates the percent changes day-to-day and the consequent portfolio values.
+Using the buy/sell points from the previous function, this calculates the percent changes day-to-day and the resulting portfolio values.
 The percent changes are used downstream to calculate volatility while the portfolio values are eventually charted in another function.

 <br />

 <b>`benchmark_strategy`</b>

-This benchmarks the super trend against simply holding another asset (defaults to `VTI`).
+This benchmarks the Bollinger Band based trend-following strategy against simply holding another asset (defaults to `VTI`).
 Key metrics include:

 - `cumulative_return` - percentage total return from principal to total
 - `annual_return` - annualized return as a percentage (this is a bogus value if the lookback period is < 1 year)
 - `volatility` - standard deviation of percent differences
 - `sharpe_ratio` - performance relative to a risk-free asset (this metric could definitely use some tuning)
-- `calmar_ratio` - average annual rate of return divided by the max drawdown (this is currently implemented poorly as is because it technically is supposed to be calculated every month)

 <br />